cloudmesh-community/sp20-516-230/notebook.md

 ## Week Fri 03/27/20 - 04/03/20
 * Worked on volume project, focusing on Azure provider file.
 Still getting errors with creating a volume/disk so trying to resolve.
-* Met with Niranda for help with Azure volume project - made on create, delete, and attach volume.
+* Met with Niranda for help with Azure volume project - made progress on create, delete, and attach volume.
 * Incorporated peer review feedback from Jessica Zhu for IBM chapter.
 Chapter assignment is now complete.
 * Attended lecture